dovecot/documentation/source/developer_manual/design/istreams.rst

 ``i_stream_read()`` tries to read more data into the stream's buffer.
 It
 returns:

--  -2: Nothing was read, because buffer is full.
+-  -2: Nothing was read, because the buffer is full.

 -  -1: Either input reached EOF, or read failed and stream_errno was set.

 -  0: Input stream is non-blocking, and no more input is available now.

--  >0: Number of bytes read.
+-  >0: Number of new bytes read.

 Reading from a stream doesn't actually go forward in the stream, that needs to be done manually with ``i_stream_skip()``.
 This makes it easy